Low Dose Control Panel

 Beam shifts and tilts could be set for the Record area prior to SerialEM 3.6.0 and can no longer be, to avoid inadvertently setting undesired values for Record and reduce confusion.
 Existing values from a previous version will be used until they are cleared out with 'Reset'.

-Defocus offset for View
+Defocus offset for View or Search

-Shift offset for View
+Shift offset for View or Search

 If for some reason this shift offset becomes inappropriate, you can set it to zero with the Zero button.
+However, do not zero out the shifts after taking images for setting the shift and before setting the shift with them

 If the image shift offsets between magnifications are calibrated, this adjustment will work together with that calibration.
 You can set this adjustment with the option to 'Adjust image shift between mags' either on or off.
 Once you have set an adjustment, it should work equally well if you turn 'Adjust image shift between mags' on or off.